VikramRangarajan/SIEDD/README.md

 - A folder containing **3 channel RGB images** (jpeg, png) with the frames named in order (ex: f001.png, f002.png, ...)
 - A yuv file (the config must show the size)
     - Note: The correct implementation converting yuv to rgb is *not* equivalent to FFMPEG's conversion, so do not use this if possible
-- A video file (.mp4, .avi, .mov, .mkv) (note: untested)
+- A video file (.mp4, .avi, .mov, .mkv)
-- A folder containing folders of images (same formats as first bullet)
+- A folder containing folders of images (same formats as first bullet).
+This was used to train a shared encoder on the whole UVG-HD dataset.

 To use [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn/), this must be installed seperately (the pytorch bindings).
 If not installed correctly, any use of tiny-cuda-nn related modules will raise an error.